lukeclewlow/battleships2/README.md

 * Learn how to use Sinatra to set up a server
 * Learn how to integrate back-end and front-end
 * Learn some basic html and css
+* Learn the basics of embedding ruby in web pages

 ###To run: